NU-CEM/CompPhys/_posts/2021-08-02-PDE-Intro-Qs.md

 <details>
   <summary markdown="span">Show answer</summary>

- a) this is an initial value problem described by the diffusion equation
+ a) this is an initial value problem described by the diffusion equation.
  b) this is an initial value problem described by the wave equation

 </details>